shaoxiongji/knowledge-graphs/conferences/acl20.md

 __Reasoning with Latent Structure Refinement for Document-Level Relation Extraction__ _Guoshun Nan, Zhijiang Guo, Ivan Sekulic and Wei Lu_ [[Paper](https://arxiv.org/pdf/2005.06312.pdf)]
-> empowers the relational reasoning across sentences by automatically inducing the latent document-level graph
+> empowers the relational reasoning across sentences by automatically inducing the latent document-level graph;
 > a refinement strategy, which enables the model to incrementally aggregate relevant information for multi-hop reasoning

 __Relabel the Noise: Joint Extraction of Entities and Relations via Cooperative Multiagents__ _Daoyuan Chen, Yaliang Li, Kai Lei and Ying Shen_ [[Paper](https://arxiv.org/pdf/2004.09930.pdf)]
-> consider the problem of shifted label distribution
+> consider the problem of shifted label distribution;
 > jointly extract entity and relation through a group of cooperative multiagents

 __TACRED Revisited: A Thorough Evaluation of the TACRED Relation Extraction Task__